CrayLabs/SmartSim/doc/overview.rst

 iteration.
 The latter is crucial for data analysis, data processing, and prototyping of ML/DL models.
 SmartSim was designed with Jupyter in mind because of these reasons.
 SmartSim allows for the simulation expert to never leave the comfort of the Jupyter environment.
-Users can configure, run, and analyize simulation data all within a Jupyter notebook.
+Users can configure, run, and analyze simulation data all within a Jupyter notebook.
 One can easily document and share Jupyter notebooks with other SmartSim users so that all model parameters, run settings (e.g. number of processors) and